2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

   h_cnt <- stringr::str_count(annealing_seq, "H")
   b_cnt <- stringr::str_count(annealing_seq, "B")
   n_cnt <- stringr::str_count(annealing_seq, "N")
 ```

-Now that we have a count of each possible base for a given annealing primer sequence, we can calculating the melting temperature of each primer.
+Now that we have a count of each possible base for a given annealing primer sequence, we can calculate the melting temperature of each primer.
 Below is the equation for finding the melting temperature of a given sequence.
 As you can see, the melting point is decided by the amount of A-T bases and G-C bases.
-But how does ambiguous bases fit into the equation?
-This is a tricky question to answer because ambiguous bases can become another bases during PCR (refer to the *Ambiguous base chart* for each ambiguous base to see which nucleotide that base could become).
+But how do ambiguous bases fit into the equation?
+This is a tricky question to answer because ambiguous bases can become other bases during PCR (refer to the *Ambiguous base chart* for each ambiguous base to see which nucleotide that base could become).
 We will need to calculate two melting temperatures; a minimum and maximum temperature for sequences with ambiguous bases.
 To calculate the minimum temperature, we will count the ambiguous bases that could potentially become an A or T base as an A or T nucleotide.
 The ambiguous bases that can **only** become a G or C will be counted as a G or C nucleotide.
 For calculating the maximum temperature, we will flip the ambiguous assumption, in which ambiguous bases that could potential become a G or C base will be counted as a G or C nucleotide.
 And ambiguous bases that can **only** become an A or T base will be counted as an A or T nucleotide.
 To make this concept easier to conceptualize, I have include the pseudocode before the code block.

 > Melting Temp = 2 * (A + T) + 4 * (G + C)

 **Pseudocode for calculating melting temperature**
 if there are no ambiguous bases in the sequence,